kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 * VGG16 with a single classifier head and SGD optimizer had the lowest accuracy of 50.00% on a CPU (Model ID 6).
 This model struggled to effectively classify the data.

-* Models with sequential/multiple layers as the classifier head outperformed models with single linear layer as the classifier head for all settings on both the CPU and TPU.
+* Models with multi-layer as the classifier head outperformed models with single layer as the classifier head for all settings on both the CPU and TPU.
 This suggests that the extra layers help learn more complex features.

-For example, ResNet18 with single layer classifier achieved 86.36% accuracy on TPU using SGD optimizer (Model ID 14) vs 95.45% with multi layer classifier using the same settings (Model ID 16).
-Biggest difference was for VGG16 with single layer classifier achieved 50.00% accuracy on CPU using SGD optimizer (Model ID 6) vs 77.27% with multi layer classifier using the same settings (Model ID 8).
-The improved performance indicates sequential/multiple layers as the classifier head have greater representation power for this classification problem.
+For example, ResNet18 with single layer classifier achieved 86.36% accuracy on TPU using SGD optimizer (Model ID 14) vs 95.45% with multi-layer classifier using the same settings (Model ID 16).
+Biggest difference was for VGG16 with single layer classifier achieved 50.00% accuracy on CPU using SGD optimizer (Model ID 6) vs 77.27% with multi-layer classifier using the same settings (Model ID 8).
+The improved performance indicates multi-layer as the classifier head have greater representation power for this classification problem.

 * Both Adam and SGD worked well but SGD generally achieved higher accuracy than Adam across different model architectures/configurations, often by significant improvements like ResNet18 with Adam optimizer on TPU achieved 86.36% accuracy (Model ID 15) vs 95.45% accuracy with SGD optimizer using the same settings (Model ID 16).
 Suggesting SGD converges better and may be better suited than Adam for this specific image classification task.